Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description states 'Get a company gateway by ID' with the HTTP method, clearly indicating the action and resource.
-It distinguishes from siblings like create_gateway, delete_gateway, and list_gateways.
+The description clearly states 'Get a company gateway by ID', which is a specific verb-resource combination.
+It distinguishes from sibling tools like list_gateways, create_gateway, delete_gateway, and update_gateway by specifying retrieval by ID.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.